Canon Pioneers Solar Power at Japan's Nishi-Tokyo Data Center

-In a bold move towards sustainability, Canon IT Solutions (Canon ITS) is testing a solar photovoltaic (PV) system at its advanced Tier-4 data center in Nishi-Tokyo, Japan.
-This initiative aims to enhance on-site renewable energy generation, improve emergency resilience, and significantly reduce electricity costs.
+In a bold move towards sustainability, Canon IT Solutions (Canon ITS) is evaluation a solar photovoltaic (PV) system at its advanced Tier-4 data center in Nishi-Tokyo, Japan.

 Project Overview and Goals